inmagik/redux-rocketjump/doc/catalog/plugins/delete.md

 The provided action dispatcher takes the same parameters as the `loadKey` function provided by the [Map plugin](/plugins/map)

+Differently from [Map Plugin](/plugins/map), it is not possible to customize the key derivation logic in this plugin: the primary key must be contained in the `id` property of the objects inserted in the map.

 ## Example
 ```code
 lang: js